We’re not in Kansas anymore!

 Hmmm, the possibilities!

 The mine conditions are positively medieval.
 18,000 men and about 1,000 women work in the mountain everyday using basic tools.
-The ore is first blasted loose with the dynamite then shoveled by hand into rail trolleys which are then pushed by hand hundreds of metres to the surface.
+The ore is first blasted loose with the dynamite then shovelled by hand into rail trolleys which are then pushed by hand hundreds of metres to the surface.
 All miners belong to cooperatives so they take a share of the profit depending on years of work.
-For an 8 hr shift they make around 32 ozzie dollars.
+For an 8 hr shift they make around 32 Ozzie dollars.
 Some of these guys have been at it for 20 or more years.

 Twenty years of back breaking toil.